The effective speed of sound in cosmological perturbation theory: Closed set of equations for perturbations in a multi-field/fluid system

-It is clear that there are many ways of expressing a closed set of equations for describing the evolutions of perturbations in a multi-field/fluid driven universe.
-However, as we shall see in the following section, that it is advantageous to express the closed set as given in Eqs.~(\ref{Eqn: new multi field Phi dot dot Eqn}) to (\ref{Eqn: del sigma-1j eqn}) as it treats the isocurvature perturbation terms such as $\delta s_{ij}$ and $\delta \sigma_{ij}$ as the source term in the equation of evolution for $\Phi$.
-These isocurvature perturbation terms are absent when the universe contains single matter content or when the perturbations are adiabatic
+It is evident that multiple equivalent formulations exist for expressing a closed set of equations to describe the evolution of perturbations in a multi-field/fluid universe.
+However, as demonstrated in the subsequent section, the representation provided by Eqs.~(\ref{Eqn: new multi field Phi dot dot Eqn}) through (\ref{Eqn: del sigma-1j eqn}) offers a distinct advantage.
+By explicitly treating the isocurvature perturbation terms, $\delta s_{ij}$ and $\delta \sigma_{ij}$, as source terms in the evolution equation for the Bardeen potential $\Phi$, this approach provides a clear physical mapping of how entropy modes drive metric fluctuations.
+Notably, these isocurvature terms vanish in a universe dominated by a single matter component or in scenarios where the perturbations are purely adiabatic, reducing the system to the standard single-field description.